 2. Keep spices in the dark.

-An array of artisan spice jars on a windowsill might look pretty, but direct sunlight will also hasten the loss of flavor.
-Your best bet is to keep jars in a drawer or cupboard, but if you absolutely can't resist the aesthetics of a decorative spice collection, buy your seasonings in small quantities, use them up quickly, and then restock.
+An array of artisan spice jars on a windowsill might look pretty, but direct sunlight hastens the loss of flavor.
+Your best bet is to keep jars in a drawer or cupboard.
+If you absolutely can’t resist the aesthetics of a decorative spice collection, buy your seasonings in small quantities, use them up quickly, and then restock.

 3. Keep spices away from heat.

-That shelf above your stove might seem like a handy spot to store your favorite seasonings, but the heat is yet another factor that will quickly degrade their taste.
-Also avoid storing seasonings near your dishwasher, another dangerous — and less obvious — source of heat.
+That shelf above your stove might seem like a handy spot to store your favorite seasonings, but heat is yet another factor that quickly degrades their taste.
+Also, avoid storing seasonings near your dishwasher, another dangerous — and less obvious — source of heat.

 4. Keep spices away from moisture.

-Moisture also threatens spice shelf life, another reason why keeping your spices near the stove is a big no-no. Never throw your spices in the freezer, always make sure measuring spoons are completely dry before dipping into a spice or herb container, and follow this tidbit from Megan O'brien, a spokesperson for spice giant McCormick.
+Moisture also threatens spice shelf life.
+It’s another reason why keeping spices near the stove is a big no-no. Never throw spices in the freezer, and always make sure measuring spoons are completely dry before dipping into a spice or herb container.

-Expert Tip: Never sprinkle spices and herbs directly from the bottle over a steaming pot, because moisture can get into the bottle.
+Expert Tip: Megan O’Brien, a spokesperson for McCormick & Company, says never sprinkle spices and herbs directly from the bottle over a steaming pot because moisture can get into the bottle.
 Instead, sprinkle into a measuring spoon or bowl away from the steam.

 5. Keep track of the age of your spices.

-Ultimately, though, the best gauge of spice freshness will always be appearance, scent, and taste.
-If a spice no longer seems fragrant or flavorful, or if the color seems off, don't be afraid to toss it.
+Ultimately, the best gauge of spice freshness will always be appearance, scent, and taste.
+If a spice no longer seems fragrant or flavorful, or if the color seems off, just toss it.